All Episodes

 But it's not, it is excellent.

-It is it is superb.
+It is superb.

-I am I'm really proud of that.
+I'm really proud of it.

 My parents, I wish they would not believe my life.

-I I wish they were still alive season, but you bought six cases.
+I wish they were still alive seeing them.

 I bought six, yes.

-And I said, Happy birthday from Rush.
+And I said, happy birthday from Rush.

-She's gonna get two cases.
+She's going to get two cases.

 Oh, that's awesome.

-And I got I got four for my wife.
+And I got four for my wife.

 Oh, that's excellent.

-What uh what flavor distribution did you order?
+What flavor distribution did you order?

-He's and it took you 57 minutes on the phone.
+And it took you 57 minutes on the phone.

 Yes, sir.